Gordini GTX Storm Trooper II Review

 Year after year, we continue to be impressed by the durability of the Gordini Storm Trooper II.
 These gloves are built to last, while others in this price range tend to wear out after a full season of use.
 We have yet to find a flaw in this glove's construction, and its weather resistance and warmth have barely faded after multiple ski seasons.

-The construction of this glove is on par with the high-end products in our comparison, with tight seams and reinforced fabric inserts in the most used areas.
+The construction of this glove is on par with some high-end products in our comparison, with tight seams and reinforced fabric inserts in the most used areas.
 The insulation has also impressed us with its ability to retain warmth after years of use.
 In general, gloves tend to develop holes before the insulation packs out and loses its warmth characteristics, but these gloves seem to last forever.

 Features

-The Storm Trooper II has most features we look for in ski gloves.
+The Storm Trooper II has most of the features we look for in ski gloves.
 It comes with a great gauntlet cuff, a wrist cinch with a large and easy-to-grasp pull tab, and a soft fabric panel on the outer thumb to wipe moisture off a goggle lens or to wipe your nose.
 It even comes with a zippered pocket on the outside of the palm that is designed to accommodate hand warmer pouches.
-The gloves also come with removable leashes and a clip to attach the gloves for easy hanging.
+The gloves also come with removable wrist leashes and a clip to attach the gloves for easy hanging.

-The gloves don't come with liners or touchscreen compatible fingertips.
+These gloves don't come with liners or touchscreen-compatible fingertips.
 We could not get the glove to operate a smartphone screen, but it wouldn't matter anyway because the fingers are not nearly dexterous enough to push small buttons.
 We all like to think that touchscreen compatibility isn't a big deal, but it is really nice to be able to keep your gloves on while using your phone.
 Some models in our test are able to work a smartphone screen effortlessly, while the Storm Trooper II will need to be removed to do things like change your music, answer the phone, or take photos.

-These gloves are the clear choice for skiers on a budget who are looking for a warm, weather resistant, and fully-featured glove for heavy use at the ski area.
+These gloves are the clear choice for skiers on a budget who are looking for a warm, weather-resistant, and fully-featured glove for heavy use at the ski area.
 They provide nearly the same performance as the highest-rated gloves in our review, at a price most skiers can afford.
 They are also great for other winter tasks, like shoveling and clearing wet snow off the car.
 On top of all that, these gloves are durable, making your investment a smart one.